 - 5% for non-resident banks.
 10% in any other case.

 - Not yet in force.
-Other DTTs that have been signed but not in force are Qatar and United Arab Emirates (UAE).
+Other DTTs that have been signed but are not in force are those with Qatar and the United Arab Emirates (UAE).